 Right now, I have rented a motorbike again, after lying to myself for 3 years, and I am going out every single day for 30 minutes, on the small roads, learning slowly.
 I have promised myself this time, even if it takes me 2 months or more to learn how to ride a motorbike I am going to do it.
 I’m doing it not to be perfect, but to grow.

-INFJs care a lot about growth and their personal development.
-But we tend to self-sabotage ourselves, by doing foolish things like lying to ourselves, and hiding ourselves from our imperfect selves.
+INFJs care a lot about growth and personal development.
+But we tend to self-sabotage ourselves, by doing foolish things like lying to ourselves and hiding from our imperfect selves.